mhinz/vim-galore/README.md

 find the culprit line.
 Due to the nature of binary division, it won't take many steps.

-In practice it works like this: Put the `:finish` command in the middle of your vimrc.
+In practice, it works like this: Put the `:finish` command in the middle of your vimrc.
 Vim will skip everything after it.
 If it still happens, the problem is in the active upper half.
 Move the `:finish` to the middle of _that_ half.
-Otherwise the issue is in the inactive lower half.
+Otherwise, the issue is in the inactive lower half.
 Move the `:finish` to the middle of _that_ half.
 And so on.

 #### Profiling startup time